O-Cedar vs BISSELL Spinwave: Deep Clean vs Convenience

 O-Cedar RinseClean Spin Mop & Bucket System

 The O-Cedar RinseClean solves the oldest mopping problem: pushing dirty water back onto your floor.
-During our testing on a muddy entryway, I loved the dual-chamber bucket system.
+During our testing on a muddy entryway, the dual-chamber bucket system excelled.
 You step on the mechanical foot pedal to wring the microfiber head.
-I measured the clean water reservoir at about 1.5 gallons.
-It washed our entire kitchen twice before I had to refill it.
+I measured the clean water reservoir at about 1.5 gallons, which washed our entire kitchen twice before requiring a refill.
 You control the moisture level with the pedal, taking it from soaking wet for tile to barely damp for finished hardwood.

 Dual-chamber bucket separates clean water from dirty water, keeping grime off your floors